 - The Municipal Office [Gemeindeamt] or Magistrate [Magistrat]

-- In Vienna: the Lost and Found Service locations of the Municipal District Offices [Magistratisches Bezirksamt] and/or the Central Office of the Lost and Found Service [Fundservice]
+- In Vienna: the Lost and Found Service locations of the Municipal District Offices [Magistratisches Bezirksamt] and/or the Central Office of the Lost and Found Service [Zentrale des Fundservice]

 Claim to Property of the Found Object

-If the owner of the found object cannot be located, the found object is described and published in the citizens’ information bulletin.
-If the lawful owner has not contacted the authorities after one year, the finder of the object is notified.
+If the owner of the found object cannot be located, the found object is described and published in the citizens' information bulletin.
+If the lawful owner has not contacted the authorities after one year, the finder of the object is notified and the object is handed over to him or her.
 However, in the event that the finder is also unknown, after this period has elapsed the found objects are either given to the Dorotheum Auction House [Dorotheum] for sale or are sold at the Flea Market.

 The finder can claim the property

-- for finds exceeding 20 Euro in value six weeks from notification by the finding authority [RSa-Brief].
+- for finds exceeding 100 Euro in value up to two months from notification by the finding authority.